Matthew-Hurrell/viva-la-nacho/README.md

 ### Edit Recipe

 The edit recipe page is available to authorised users.
 The edit recipe page can be navigated to via the my recipes section.
-If a user has posted any recipes, the recipes will be available in a list on the my recipes section.
+If a user has posted any recipes, the recipes will be available in the list on the my recipes section.
 Each of these recipes will feature an edit recipe button.
 When the edit recipe button is clicked the user is navigated to the edit recipe page.
-The page stying and content is exactly the same as the post a recipe page, including the recipe form.
-The only difference is the recipe form is pre filled out with the content from the specific instance of the recipe post.
+The page styling and content is exactly the same as the post a recipe page, including the recipe form.
+The only difference is the recipe form is pre-filled out with the content from the specific instance of the recipe post.
 The user can then use this form to edit the content of their recipe post and submit the amendments to overwrite the recipe content.

 ![Edit Recipe Page](readme/assets/images/edit-recipe-page.png)